Alex13832/algo/doc/algo_graph.md

 ### Examples

+Source code in `examples/graph/minimum_spanning_tree`.

-_The Euclidean distance betweean a pair of nodes is used as weight._
+The Euclidean distance betweean a pair of nodes is used as weight.

 ![Mst in 1](images/mst1.png) ![Mst in 2](images/mst2.png)